Dan Ticktum: FIA European Formula 3 Championship

 In December 2017, it was confirmed that Ticktum would contest the FIA Formula 3 European Championship with Team Motopark in 2018, alongside Sebastián Fernández, Fabio Scherer, Jonathan Aberdein, Marino Sato and Jüri Vips.
 Ticktum started the season in positive fashion, scoring third place in the opening race at Pau.
 He would better that result at the Hungaroring, where he took a lights-to-flag win in the first race and finished second to Enaam Ahmed in Race 3, though a component failure prevented a podium in Race 2.
 At the following round at the Norisring, Ticktum stalled at the start of the second race and was hit from behind by Ameya Vaidyanathan, which forced the Brit to go to hospital and his team to fully repair the car with just a few hours available.
 Thankfully for Ticktum, Motopark were able to fix his chassis and he went on to win the following race, less than a tenth ahead of teammate Vips.
 Ticktum later described the work his team had done as "unbelievable".

-The Brit endured a difficult weekend in Zandvoort, with him being squeezed into the path of Mick Schumacher by Ralf Aron at the first corner of the second race and receiving a drive-through penalty for a false start in the third race.
+The Brit endured a difficult weekend at Circuit Zandvoort, with him being squeezed into the path of Mick Schumacher by Ralf Aron at the first corner of the second race and receiving a drive-through penalty for a false start in the third race.
 Spa would be better for Ticktum, as he took victory in Race 2, having started from tenth on the grid.
 Another win at Silverstone put Ticktum into the lead of the championship, and he remained there following the seventh event, held at Misano.

 However, in the last three rounds of the championship, Schumacher scored a total of eight podiums out of nine races, with five successive wins, which put Ticktum from being 36 points ahead of the Prema driver after the Misano round to being 52 points behind by season's end.
 Both Ticktum and Prema's Ralf Aron suggested that there was something dubious about the form Schumacher and his teammate Robert Shwartzman were showing in the final third of the season, with the Brit describing their sudden surge in performance as "interesting".

 Ticktum amassed five pole positions and a total of eight podiums, becoming the highest-placed rookie in the final year of the series.
 His performances also made sure that Motopark would finish second in the teams' championship.
 Ticktum was ranked fourth of Motorsport.com's top 20 junior single-seater drivers in 2018.